-Materials in Architecture Prerequisite(s): Grade of "C" or better in 2263 and admission to third year.
+Materials in Architecture.
+Prerequisite(s): Grade of "C" or better in 2263 and admission to third year.
 Introduction to the basic materials used in the construction of architecture and how such materials affect both the design and implementation of the systems that incorporate these materials.

-Structures: Steel I

-Prerequisite(s): Grade of "C" or better in ENSC 2113 and admission to the professional program, or permission of school head and adviser.
+Structures: Steel I. Prerequisite(s): Grade of "C" or better in ENSC 2113 and admission to the professional program, or permission of school head and adviser.
 Analysis and design of steel structures used in architecture.

-Environmental Control: Acoustics and Lighting
+Environmental Control: Acoustics and Lighting.
 Lab 2.
 Prerequisite(s): MATH 1513 or 1715.
 A survey of architectural acoustics, electrical, and lighting systems for buildings.

-Computer Applications in Architectural Engineering

-Prerequisite(s): Admission to the professional program.
-Co-requisite(s): Enrollment with 3252 required.
-Computer applications in architectural engineering introducing AUTOCAD, computer programming, and the use of commercial analytical software.
+Computer Applications in Architectural Engineering.
+Lab 2.
+Prerequisite(s): Admission to the professional program, co-requisite enrollment with 3252.
+Computer applications in architectural engineering introducing computer programming and the use of commercial analytical software.